Ergodic theory and visualization. II. Harmonic mesochronic plots visualize (quasi)periodic sets: Extended Standard Map

 \section{Extended Standard Map}

-In this Section, we show the application of the exposed visualization method on the Extended Standard Map proposed in \cite{esm} and already studied in \cite{visualization-paper-1}.
-It is a three-dimensional measure-preserving action-action-angle map (a particular generalization of the standard map) defined as:
+In this Section we study the extended standard map using HTA.
+The map has been proposed in~\cite{esm} as a three-dimensional generalization of standard map.
+It is a measure-preserving action-action-angle mapping of the cube $[0,1]^3$ onto itself, defined by:

-It has been suggested that this map is ergodic for any non-zero values of perturbations $\e$ and $\delta$, backed by the observation that no invariant surface persists for any non-zero perturbation \cite{esm}.

-We follow the argumentation from \cite{visualization-paper-1} and add a further argument to the mentioned claim.
-We set a three-dimensional grid of $20 \times 20 \times 20$ points and evaluate harmonic time averages for two functions with the frequencies of $\omega=\frac{1}{2}, \frac{1}{3}, \frac{1}{5}$ and the transient of $n_{\mbox{final}}=10^{7}$.
-We then cluster the values separately for each frequency following the exposed procedure Eq.\,(\ref{clustering})

-and plot the histograms for $H_{\omega} (x_{0},y_{0},z_{0})$ in Fig.\,\ref{fig-esm}.
-Two different examples of perturbation values are considered: there seems to be only a small difference in the profiles that resemble log-normal distributions, while they both tend to zero for all the investigated frequencies.
-This means that at the considered non-zero perturbation values there appears to be no persisting periodic sets of any periodicity, which confirms the proposed claim within the given range of precision.
-Moreover, the range of values for the distribution of $H_{\omega} (x_{0},y_{0},z_{0})$ (around $10^{-4}$) indicates presence of the chaotic dynamics, in the sense of a weak resonance for all the frequencies.
-We expect that for a longer time-evolution the distributions shrink towards zero, confirming the initial ergodic hypothesis.
+When either $\e$ or $\delta$ are zero, the phase space can be divided into parallel 2D planes, such that dynamics on each of plane is isolated from the dynamics on other planes.
+On the other hand, when both $\e$ and $\delta$ are non-zero, this dynamical system is argued to be ergodic over the entire phase space~\cite{esm}.
+In fact, no invariant surface persists once both perturbations are simultaneously positive.
+On top of the numerical evidence already provided via ergodic partitioning in~\cite{vis1}, we here provide an additional argument supporting this claim.